Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake_advanced/build_a_data_clean_room_in_snowflake_advanced.md

 The `campaign_conversion` template for this request joins the Providers advertising campaign exposure dataset with the Consumer's customer conversion data to help evaluate advertising campaign effectiveness.
 You can use the same techniques as with the prior examples to check for request approval and to run the proposed query.
 Again, feel free to experiment - both with the request process as well as testing out that `DATA_FIREWALL` row access policy.

-Negative
+> aside negative
+>
-: The demo sections that appear after this point are intended for execution in DCR deployments with multiple Providers and Consumers (see the next section for a discussion on that topic)
+>  The demo sections that appear after this point are intended for execution in DCR deployments with multiple Providers and Consumers (see the next section for a discussion on that topic)

 <!-- ------------------------ -->
 ## Adding Tables, Templates, Consumers, and Providers